-Pak Mus lives on-site with his wife and two lovely kids.
+Pak Mus lives on-site with his wife and 3 lovely kids.

-They are easygoing and friendly and the kids are fun, especially the youngest daughter called Wawa who is adorably cute (just now at least!).
+They are easygoing and friendly and the kids are fun, especially their youngest daughter Wawa.

-Sightings of orangutans around the station are common, you’ll see macaques and Thomas leaf monkeys You will also see and hear hornbills every day.
+Sightings of orangutans around the station are common, you’ll see plenty of macaques and Thomas leaf monkeys You will also see and hear hornbills every day.

-With luck and especially if a tree is in fruit, Siamang gibbons might appear from time to time.
+With luck and especially if a tree is in fruit, a local Siamang gibbon might appear from time to time.

 There are mini trails around the station including a great lookout point high over the river so get Mus to show you the way.

-I’ve seen some interesting wildlife during my stays in Gurah Station
+I’ve seen some interesting wildlife during my stays at Gurah Station

 Notable sightings include: